 For many businesses, sustainability efforts result from a combination of the perspectives above.
 Environmentally-conscious business practices are no longer viewed as a benefit; instead, they’re an expected part of doing business — while at the same time being profitable.
 As it relates to new product development (NPD), organizations of all sizes continue to scrutinize sustainability practices within the product development process and innovate products that solve problems that make it easier for their customers to be more sustainable.

-Incorporating sustainability into new product development
+The role of sustainability in new product development

 Sustainability needs to be an integral part of the innovation and new product development lifecycle instead of being a bolt-on activity.
 Incorporating environmentally-friendly ideas from the ground floor will ensure sustainability is part of a product’s DNA during every phase.